teaching

 Generals don't win wars alone.
 They must have the cooperation and labor of the officers and the troops to take the victory.

 Using another military analogy, no war was ever won with air forces alone.
-Media ministries, which I consider to be the air forces, as powerful as they are in touching lives with the Gospel, will not be able to see the nations reached with the Good News.
-The air forces need the ground troops -- the pastors, teachers, missionaries, Christian school principles, Christian college professors, social activists, humanitarian aid workers, home group leaders, Sunday school teacher -- along with every individual Christian to see the Great Commission fulfilled.
+Media ministries, which I consider to be the air forces, as powerful as they are in touching lives with the Gospel, will not be able to reach the world's people with the Good News.
+The air forces need the ground troops -- the writers, speakers, pastors, teachers, missionaries, Christian school principles, Christian college professors, social activists, humanitarian aid workers, home group leaders, Sunday school teacher -- along with every individual Christian to see the Great Commission fulfilled.

 The Apostle Paul gives us God's strategy for taking the Gospel to ever nation, tribe, and tongue:

-Paul points out that the main responsibility of the apostles, prophets, evangelists, pastors, and teachers; the so-called 5-fold leadership -- these gifted and anointed Christian leaders -- is to equip the Saints to do the work of the ministry.
+Paul explains that the main responsibility of the apostles, prophets, evangelists, pastors, and teachers; the so-called 5-fold leadership -- these gifted and anointed Christian leaders -- is to equip the Saints to do the work of the ministry.

-Unless those in 5-fold ministry take serious their role to equip the Saints to take the Gospel to the world, I don't believe that the Great Commission will be accomplished.
+Unless those in 5-fold ministry take seriously their role to equip the Saints to carry the Gospel to the world, I don't believe that the Great Commission will be accomplished.

-But if these leaders will humble themselves and throw their energies into equipping the Saints to take the Gospel to the nations, then we will be amazed at what God will do through His Church.
+But if these leaders will humble themselves and throw their energies into equipping the Saints to take the Gospel to the nations, then I am convinced that we will be amazed at what God will do through individual believers to see the Great Commission fulfilled.

-As we view the changing of the guard of Christian leadership, I pray that this new generation will humbly lead the leaders to equip the individual Christian to recognize their personal call to be the ministers of reconciliation that God has called them to be.
+As we view the changing of the guard of Christian leadership, I pray that this new generation will humbly equip the individual Christian to recognize their personal call to be the ministers of reconciliation that God has called them to be.

 The day of the one-man (or woman) show in the Church is over.
 It is time to take the admonition to equip the saints seriously, doing all that we can to see the people prepared to preach the Gospel in their spheres of influence.